 "Right you are!"

 The companions and their Pokemon turned with a start.
-There, sitting on a raft improvised from an upturned table, was Crozier, who had healed her Pokemon after Togetic Teleported Sandra, Autumn and their Pokemon to safety.
+There, standing on a raft improvised from an upturned table, was Crozier, who had healed her Pokemon after Togetic Teleported Sandra, Autumn and their Pokemon to safety.
 Marc and Ryan were with her; both boys had their hands tied in front of them and duct tape plastered over their mouths.
 "Hand over the Rock of Darkness!" ordered Crozier.
 "Or your friends will pay!"